revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 }
 ```

-Then `npm start` will run `ng serve`.
+Then `npm start` will run `ng serve.

-`ng serve` command used when developing your application locally.
+The `ng serve` commis and used when developing your application locally.
 It starts up a local development server, which will serve your application while you are developing it.

 </blockquote>
 </details>

 ---

-28. How to deploy angular app to production?
+28. How to deploy the angular app to production?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)